mkbabb/parse-that/docs/perf-optimization-ts.md

 }
 ```

 `substring()` creates only the string we need.
 Net: 1,380 fewer objects per parse, ~108 KB less GC pressure.
-The wall-clock improvement is modest (~1-2%), but GC variance drops significantly — fewer nursery fills, fewer minor GC pauses during sustained parsing.
+The wall-clock improvement is modest (~1-2%), but GC variance drops significantly—fewer nursery fills, fewer minor GC pauses during sustained parsing.

 Custom `matchFunction` users (who access capture groups) still get `exec()`.

 ### The Megamorphic IC Problem

 Every `Parser` object stores its parse function in `.parser`.
-Each combinator creates a unique closure shape — `string()` produces one, `regex()` another, `map()` another.
+Each combinator creates a unique closure shape—`string()` produces one, `regex()` another, `map()` another.
 When `any()` loops over alternatives calling `parser.parser(state)`, V8's inline cache at that call site sees 6+ different function targets (one per alternative).
 V8's megamorphic threshold is 4.

-Beyond 4 targets, V8 falls back to generic dispatch — `Builtin: CallFunction_ReceiverIsNotNullOrUndefined` appeared at 5.9% of total CPU time in our profiles.
+Beyond 4 targets, V8 falls back to generic dispatch—`Builtin: CallFunction_ReceiverIsNotNullOrUndefined` appeared at 5.9% of total CPU time in our profiles.
 No inlining, no speculative optimization, just a hashtable lookup on every call.

 This is structural to the closure-based combinator pattern.
 The FIRST-set dispatch table mitigates it (fewer calls, not fewer targets), but doesn't solve it.
 A future architecture using tagged unions + switch dispatch could eliminate it entirely, but that's a fundamental API redesign.